Designates degree is also available online.

 The Gender & Women's Studies Department at Minnesota State University, Mankato contributes to feminist and social concerns through undergraduate and graduate degree programs and courses.
 We appeal to a wide variety of disciplines, professions, research interests, and ideological perspectives.

 Geography studies the interactions between people and our environment, and it uses cutting-edge geospatial technologies to solve real-world problems.
 Geospatial technologies provide students with skills in high demand in the workforce.

 The Department of History prepares students for the future by helping them understand how the past affects the present and develop critical thinking and rhetorical skills.
 Our graduates are poised to become leaders, teachers, lawyers and more.

 The Nonprofit Leadership Program (NPL) prepares students for careers and service in the ever-growing nonprofit sector.
 This interdisciplinary program can be completed online, and students on or near campus can select from a greater number of courses that are part of the program.

 Psychology is the scientific study of the effects of individual, social, physiological, developmental, and environmental factors on thoughts, feelings, and behavior.

 The Department of Social Work is home to BSSW and MSW programs that are accredited by the Council on Social Work Education.
 Social Work prepare students for generalist and advanced generalist practice and for licensure as a social work professional.

 The sociology program at Minnesota State, Mankato leads to careers in academic and applied settings including human services, government, business, nonprofit organizations and social action organizations.

-The Urban and Regional Studies Institute is an interdisciplinary, national award-winning, degree program oriented toward examining and understanding the broad range of problems and challenges associated with the nation's urban and regional areas.
+The Urban and Regional Studies Institute offers interdisciplinary, national award-winning, accredited undergraduate and graduate degree programs oriented toward examining and understanding the broad range of problems and challenges associated with the nation's urban and regional areas.